Connect with others who understand.

 What Is an Autoimmune Disease?

-An autoimmune disease occurs when a person’s immune system acts inappropriately, becomes overactive, and attacks their body’s healthy tissues.
-Autoimmune diseases lead to inflammation that can exacerbate symptoms.
-These conditions can often be treated by suppressing immune function.
+An autoimmune disease occurs when a person’s immune system attacks the body’s healthy tissues.
+This immune dysfunction causes inflammation that makes symptoms worse.
+Autoimmune conditions can often be treated by suppressing immune function with medication.

 Eczema and Autoimmunity

-Eczema, a condition that leads to itchy skin, is generally thought to be caused by a combination of genetic predisposition, exposure to triggers, and an overactive immune system.
-Experienced together, they can contribute to a “leaky” skin barrier.
-Filaggrin (a protein) is a component of strong skin.
-Many people with atopic dermatitis have a genetic mutation that prevents them from producing enough filaggrin to maintain a healthy skin barrier.
+Eczema, a disease that leads to itchy skin and poor mental health, scarring, and infections, is generally thought to be caused by a combination of genetic (inherited) factors, exposure to triggers, and a dysregulated immune system.
+Together, they can contribute to a “leaky” skin barrier.
+Filaggrin, a protein in skin cells, is a component of skin that keeps the skin cells well connected and protects against irritants getting between skin cells.
+Many people with atopic dermatitis have a genetic mutation (gene change) that prevents them from producing enough filaggrin that works well to maintain a healthy skin barrier.
 An overactive immune system is also part of the equation for atopic dermatitis flare-ups.
-Add a triggering exposure, and you’ve got the perfect storm.
+Add a trigger or irritant and you’ve got a perfect storm.

-Some research supports the idea eczema may have an autoimmune component.
-That’s in part because scientists have seen that eczema is responsive to immunosuppressive medications.
-Immunosuppressive medications are drugs that inhibit the activity of a person’s immune system.
+Some dermatology and immunology research suggests that eczema may have an autoimmune component.
+Scientists have seen that eczema is responsive to systemic (affecting the whole body) immunosuppressive medications, such as dupilumab (Dupixent).
+Immunosuppressive medications are drugs that slow down the activity of a person’s immune system.
 They are frequently used to treat autoimmune diseases.

-People with one autoimmune condition frequently have others.
-This suggests there may be a link among such conditions.
-In one recent study, scientists looked at the general population of Sweden over a 40-year time span.
-They found that atopic dermatitis was associated with several autoimmune conditions, including ankylosing spondylitis, lupus, and rheumatoid arthritis.
+In one recent study, scientists looked at the general population of Sweden over 40 years.
+They found that atopic dermatitis was associated with several autoimmune health conditions, such as ankylosing spondylitis, inflammatory bowel disease (Crohn’s disease and ulcerative colitis), alopecia areata, lupus, and rheumatoid arthritis.

 • Celiac disease